1. Methodology background

 Quality adjustments are applied to the criminal justice system elements of public order and safety output.
 This includes output associated with Crown Courts, magistrates' courts, legal aid, Crime Prosecution Service, prison and probation services.
 There are two main sections included.
 The first adjusts the whole series by a severity-adjusted measure of total reoffences per offender.
 The second looks more closely at the different service areas.
 With prisons, this is including escapes from and safety inside the prisons, using number of incidents and their severity.
 With courts, it uses the timeliness of courts to process cases passed on to them by police.

-In Public service productivity: total, UK, 2019, an adjustment has been made for the recidivism indicator, since the data on reoffending for the last quarter of 2018 and all of 2019 have been affected by the coronavirus (COVID-19) pandemic.
+In Public service productivity: total, UK, 2019, an adjustment has been made for the recidivism indicator, since the data on reoffending for the last quarter of 2018 and all of 2019 have been affected by coronavirus (COVID-19).
+Following on from this, the adjustment was also applied to the 2020 data.
 More information about these aspects can be found in our methodology article.
 Further detail can be found in Quality adjustment of public service public order and safety output: current method.

 Adult social care